10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Key Ideas:

-• White sacrifices a pawn to deflect Black’s bishop and gain time for rapid central expansion with c3 and d4.
+White sacrifices a pawn to drive Black’s bishop back and make way for quick central growth with c3 and d4.

-• Leads to sharp, tactical battles and initiative-rich positions.
+This results in sharp, tactical battles and initiatives rich positions.

 Why You Should Know It: